Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 How to Spatchcock a Turkey

-- Pat the turkey dry and lay it breast side down.
+- Pat the turkey dry with a paper towel and lay it on the turkey breast side up.

-- Using a good pair of kitchen shears, cut up the whole back side of the turkey, along the spine, using the spine as a guide.
-Make the cut from end to end.
+- Using a good pair of sharp kitchen shears, cut up the whole back side of the backbone of the turkey, along the spine, using the spine as a guide.
+Make the cut with a knife from end to end on the rib cage.
 Repeat this for the other side.

 - Spray the turkey lightly all over the skin with the nonstick spray.
 In a small bowl, mix the minced garlic, salt, and pepper.
 Stir to combine.